Proposal for a

 without prior notification should take place for ‘investigative’ purposes in order to

-impact on the functioning of the Schengen area or lead to
+a significant negative impact on the functioning of the Schengen area or

 fundamental rights violations, in particular allegations of serious violations of